JeffZC/pose-editor/README.md

 # Pose Editor

-A PyQt5-based application for editing and annotating pose data from videos.
+A PyQt5-based application for editing huamn pose data with videos.

 ## Features
 - Load and display video files